P3P Made Easy

 \section{Abstract}

-We present a novel algebraic solution to the Perspective-Three-Point (P3P) problem, which aims to recover the absolute pose of a calibrated camera from three 2D–3D correspondences.
-Our method reformulates the problem into a quartic polynomial with coefficients that are analytically simple and computationally efficient.
-Despite its simplicity, the proposed solver achieves accuracy and runtime performance comparable to state-of-the-art methods.
-Extensive experiments on synthetic datasets validate its robustness and efficiency.
-This combination of simplicity and performance makes our solver appealing for both real-time systems and educational contexts, where interpretability and reliability are critical.
+We revisit the classical Perspective-Three-Point (P3P) problem, which aims to recover the absolute pose of a calibrated camera from three 2D–3D correspondences.
+It has long been known that P3P can be reduced to a quartic polynomial with analytically simple and computationally efficient coefficients.
+However, this elegant formulation has been largely overlooked in modern literature.
+Building on the theoretical foundation that traces back to Grunert's work in 1841, we propose a compact algebraic solver that achieves accuracy and runtime comparable to state-of-the-art methods.
+Our results show that this classical formulation remains highly competitive when implemented with modern insights, offering an excellent balance between simplicity, efficiency, and accuracy.